 A strong personal savings account will also be of great benefit, especially if you are applying for a start-up loan for your business.
 There is also the potential for some of these loans to have a line of credit attached which will let you charge to a credit card to cover expenses.

 The main thing here is to take your time and create a history that proves you are safe to lend to and if you are able to find a partner/family member/friend willing to put their good name to work for you and go, guarantor.

 So you have done all the research, have chosen a lender you are happy with, and collected all the relevant paperwork… Now it’s time to apply.
 Keep in mind that every application you do will have a credit check done and a rejection of these applications can have a negative effect on your credit rating.

 Some lenders will do pre-approval checks and let you know if you qualify before running credit checks.
 These pre-approvals typically only take a few minutes and give you a good basic idea of how much to apply for with the full application.
-According to the lending experts at Maxiron Capital, “if you’re worried about your bad credit, consider bringing along a co-signer.
+According to finance experts at BMA Consulting, “if you’re worried about your bad credit, consider bringing along a co-signer.
 The strength of a co-signer with a strong history of qualified payments can help you move past bad credit.”

 If you have filled out a few applications already and continue to get a negative response it may also be worthwhile getting your credit score assessed yourself and finding out what is having the negative effect.